 Some studies also have shown something opposite, that Salvia divinorum results in potential danger of long-term brain damage because salvinorin (especially when consumed pure).

 Luckily, salvia drug abuse has not demonstrated cases of drug addiction.
-Other hallucinogens cause visual impairment, flashbacks to drug experiences and hallucinogen persisting perception disorder.
+Other hallucinogens cause visual impairment, flashbacks to drug experiences, vivid dreams and hallucinogen persisting perception disorder.
 Such long-term effects have not been shown in the use of salvia, yet.

 If you are vulnerable to mood swings, depression, anxieties and other psychological conditions you should stay especially cautious about using psychedelics as they may have an unpredictable impact on your mental health.